Landfill Methane Outreach Program

 The U.S. Environmental Protection Agency’s Landfill Methane Outreach Program (LMOP) is a voluntary assistance program that helps to reduce methane emissions from landfills by encouraging the recovery and beneficial use of landfill gas (LFG) as an energy resource.
 LFG contains methane, a potent greenhouse gas that can be captured and used to fuel power plants, manufacturing facilities, vehicles, homes, and more.
 By joining LMOP, companies, state agencies, organizations, landfills, and communities gain access to a vast network of industry experts and practitioners, as well as to various technical and marketing resources that can help with LFG energy project development.

-- October 31 – Announcing an LMOP Webinar on Thursday, November 13, about Using Landfill Gas as Vehicle Fuel
+- November 25 – Presentations posted for the LMOP Webinar — Using Landfill Gas as Vehicle Fuel

 National LFG Energy Workshop

 LMOP is collaborating with the Solid Waste Association of North America (SWANA) to organize a workshop in conjunction with their upcoming 38th Annual Landfill Gas & Biogas Symposium.
 Learn more »

 View a summary of LMOP’s accomplishments and methane emissions reduced by landfill gas energy projects